Skip to content

 NotificationsWeb Push, payload encrypted to the browserAPNs / FCM, preview text via Apple and Google

-AuthenticationPasskeys (phishing-resistant) + optional passwordMemorised PIN + Panic PIN, no biometrics
+AuthenticationPasskeys primary; email one-time code secondaryMemorised PIN + Panic PIN, no biometrics

 RecoveryRecovery phrase + optional cross-device recoveryNone; lose the phone, lose everything